Hero Dogs Live Here

 In July of 2011 Fiona was diagnosed with Lymphoma, which is generally incurable in dogs.
 Since then Fiona has been through every chemotherapy treatment available, and a few types of alternative medicine as well.
 Unfortunately the battle was lost today on May 1st, 2012 but Fiona kept her sweet temper and beautiful smile through it all.

 Why is Fiona a Hero Dog?

-sweetest, kindest dog on earth.
-Except that she tended to bite lawyers and
+Despite narrowly avoiding a death sentence and battling incurable cancer for nearly a year she was still the sweetest, kindest dog on earth.
+Except that she tended to bite lawyers and bankers.
+You go, girl.

-Why is Lucy a Hero Dog?
+Why is Smokey a hero dog?

 Having spent years locked in a crate virtually 100% of the time and having been abandoned in his home when his former owners moved out, this sweet guy fully deserves the title of Hero Dog.